It's time to bring high-speed fiber internet to Shutesbury!

 Financially Responsible: The funding model for the project must be realistic for our town with a prudent plan for repayment of any incurred municipal debt within a reasonable timeframe.

-Affordable: The cost of monthly subscriber fees must be competitive and fair for townspeople.
+Affordable: The cost of monthly subscriber fees must be competitive and affordable for townspeople.

 High Quality: The network must be reliable and secure, with maintenance plans to deliver ongoing quality service.